 - 9. Grant Terms and Conditions: Applicants are required to meet all applicable federal/state laws and requirements. - 10.
 Certifications and Signatures: Applicants must agree to abide by the Grant Terms and Conditions within this section.
-Certification signatures must be signed in "blue ink" and attached to the respective application within the GOHS grant management system.
+Certification signatures must be signed and attached to the respective application within the GOHS grant management system.